How to Clean a Fish

 - A good fillet or fish-cleaning knife

-- Scaling tool, or a dull knife or a spoon
+- Scaling tool, a dull knife, or a spoon

 - Container for the cleaned fish, zip-top bags work great